Rex Nelson, Extension Educator, Unit Leader

 Kim is the program associate for Nebraska Extension's Co-Parenting for Successful Kids courses.
 In addition to Nebraska, she provides online support to course participants in Oklahoma, Indiana and other states, enrolled in Nebraska Extension online programs.

-Through innovative ideas and creative design of special projects, Kim provides marketing & communication support to staff and faculty at Kimmel Education and Research Center.
+Through innovative ideas and creative design of special projects, Kim provides marketing & communication support to staff and faculty at Nebraska Extension in Nebraska City.
 Brochures, flyers, posters and logos are some of her favorite projects.
 She also assists with customer service, technology, social media and various office assignments.

 Kim earned her Journalism degree, with emphasis in design, at the University of Nebraska-Lincoln.
-Her thirty years of experience in communication design, printing, publishing and marketing for small business owners in southeast Nebraska, brings a unique set of skills to Kimmel Education and Research Center.
+Her thirty years of experience in communication design, printing, publishing and marketing for small business owners in southeast Nebraska, brings a unique set of skills to this team.
 Kim and her husband Kurt reside on a farm near Talmage, Nebraska.

 Debora Heidzig, Administrative Support Associate